ManuelBuslon/mocha-testrail-reporter-plus/README.md

 };
 ```

+* It is necessary to include --testrail in order to report

 Mark your mocha test names with ID of Testrail test cases.
 Ensure that your case ids are well distinct from test descriptions.

 ```Javascript